-Refers to values and processes as described in Attachment 4.
+Refers to values and ecological processes as described in Attachment 2, Tables A2.1 and 2.2.
 Foremost, healthy and resilient ecosystems are fundamental to the protection of biodiversity and heritage values and the community benefits they support.

 Vulnerability

 The susceptibility of environmental components to degradation from impacts.
 Vulnerability is a function of the environmental component's exposure, sensitivity and adaptive capacity.